AdityaGaddipati/VLR-Audio-Visual-Streaming/docs/index.markdown

 However, compared to Av-HuBERT or Conformer transformer model, our contextualized streaming model was able to achieve much faster latency due to block-wise decoding.
 We find that the performance trade-off for latency is not huge since the majority of samples are human understandable for Streaming models.

 # 7.2 Vision Integrated Models
 We have experimented on early fusion of vision features with audio features before the encoder-decoder framework.
 For each of the models we experienced a increase of performance in accuracy.
 Based on qualitative results, we have observed that addition of vision features help distinguish words with similar pronunciation through visual features of lip readings.
 For example, errors such as confusing "workforce" to "work first" were fixed by adding mouth roi features.
-However, the addition of features result into lower performance in latency due to increased parameters of the model and
+However, the addition of features result into lower performance in latency due to increased parameters of the model.

 We also experienced that providing the entire visual input deteriorates performance, where the model has trouble to focusing on the mouth features of the captured image that should be used for the task.
 Moreover, we observed that fusing visual features and audio features tend to harm convergence during the training process, which commonly lead to training failures such as overfitting to the model.